TechAndCheck/zenodotus/docs/ARCHITECTURE.md

 ## User model

 Zenodotus' `User` model handles authentication for the app via [Devise](https://github.com/heartcombo/devise).
-Internal users may be indicated as such with the `super_admin` boolean.
+Roles are managed with the Rolify gem.
+Internal users have the `:admin` role and are recognized with the `is_admin?` helper (provided by Rolify automatically).

 ## MediaReview
 Coming soon